-The reason why so many financial experts recommend the Irrevocable Life Insurance Trust is because it is perhaps the single most tax efficient estate planning technique available to the general population.
-Many are under the false assumption that life insurance proceeds passes completely tax free to the beneficiary.
-While life insurance proceeds are paid out income tax free, it is subject to both the federal estate tax and the estate tax of most states.
-So, if a person owns a life insurance policy on his or her own life, then the face value of that policy will be includible in the person’s taxable estate.
+Many financial experts recommend the Irrevocable Life Insurance Trust because it is perhaps the single most tax efficient estate planning technique available to the general population.
+Many are under the false assumption that the payout on a life insurance passes completely tax free to the beneficiary.
+While life insurance proceeds are paid out income tax free, it is subject to the federal estate tax.
+Additionally, the payout on a life insurance policy may be subject to estate and inheritance taxes in some states.